alexferreira/node-pagarme/README.md

 # node-pagarme

-A module that provides Pagar.me service integration on a nodeJS module.
+A module that provides Pagar.me service integration on nodeJS apps.

 Usage: